A. In this regulation, the following terms have the meanings indicated.

-(iii) Have the Fisheries Service issued snapping turtle harvest permit in possession while harvesting or transporting snapping turtles;
+(ii) Have the Department-issued snapping turtle harvest permit in possession while harvesting or transporting snapping turtles.

-(d) A person permitted by the Fisheries Service to harvest snapping turtles shall:
+(4) Reporting.
+A person permitted by the Department to harvest snapping turtles shall:

-(i) Record their catch on the snapping turtle harvest permit and on the daily commercial fisheries catch log;
+(a) Record their catch on the snapping turtle harvest report and on the daily commercial fisheries catch log;

-(ii) Submit the snapping turtle harvest permit as required by the Department and the daily commercial fisheries catch log in accordance with COMAR 08.02.13.06; and
+(b) Submit the snapping turtle harvest report as required by the Department and the daily commercial fisheries catch log in accordance with COMAR 08.02.13.06; and

-(iii) Make available daily information, harvest permit cards, and catch logs for immediate inspection on request of a Department representative.
+(c) Make available daily information, harvest report cards, and catch logs for immediate inspection on request of a Department representative.